 “If you don’t have 10 minutes to meditate then you need to meditate for an hour.”

 If you are feeling rushed, that's a sign you need to do even more.
 By doing this work you will end up being more productive when you actually get to your to-do list.
 On the other hand, if rushing through life is working for you, then pardon the interruption.

-To give this all a try, join our meditation group.
+To give this all a try, join our a meditaiton group in our catalog.
 We meditate daily on our own time and report back to the group what we did and what we learned.
 It's great camaraderie and is essential for keeping me at it.
 It would be great to have you in the group.